TemariVirus/zig-bigfloat/README.md

 # zig-bigfloat

-> ZIG-BIGFLOAT IS CURRENTLY IN DEVELOPMENT AND NOT YET IN A USABLE STATE.

 zig-bigfloat represents a floating point value as `s * 2^e`, where `1 >= |s| > 2` is a regular floating point number and `e` is a signed integer.
 This allows for extremely large and small numbers to be represented with a fixed number of bits,